 ABOUT THE SOCIETY

-For more than 120 years The Pennsylvania Society has brought together Pennsylvanians from all walks of life to honor achievement, recognize greatness, and contribute to charitable causes benefitting the Commonwealth.
+For more than 120 years, The Pennsylvania Society has been dedicated to uniting members in fellowship with Pennsylvanians from all walks of life who share a deep affection for our state, pride in giving back to the Commonwealth, and a commitment to civil engagement.
 With no affiliation to any particular political party, business or profession, The Pennsylvania Society maintains its centuries-long commitment to civility, where members celebrate service to the Commonwealth of Pennsylvania with an abiding respect for one another.

-A non-profit, charitable organization with members around the world, The Pennsylvania Society is in its third century of existence and is the oldest organization of its kind in the country.
+A non-profit, charitable organization with members around the world, the Society welcomes all Pennsylvanians.
+It is in its third century of existence and is the oldest organization of its kind in the country.
 New members are always welcome.

 HISTORY OF THE SOCIETY